-The number of active members is assumed to continue at the present number.
+The number of active members is assumed to decrease over time since the Plan is closed.

 The mortality table used to measure retired life mortality was 95% of the RP-2000 Combined Table for males and 100% of the RP-2000 Combined Table set back 2 years for females.
-Related values are shown on page 30.
+No provision is currently made for future improvements in mortality after the measurement date.
+Related values are shown on page 31.
 This table was first used for the June 30, 2008 valuation.
 For disabled members, a 10 year set forward of the healthy rates was used to measure post-retirement mortality.

-The probabilities of age/service retirement for members eligible to retire are shown on page 31.
+The probabilities of age/service retirement for members eligible to retire are shown on page 32.
 Probabilities for service eligibility were first used for the June 30, 2008 valuation.

-The probabilities of separation from service (including death-in-service) are shown for sample ages on page 32.
+The probabilities of separation from service (including death-in-service) are shown for sample ages on page 33.
 These probabilities were first used for the June 30, 2008 valuation.

-MISCELLANEOUS AND TECHNICAL ASSUMPTIONS JUNE 30, 2010
+MISCELLANEOUS AND TECHNICAL ASSUMPTIONS JUNE 30, 2011

 Marriage Assumption: 100% of males and 100% of females are assumed to be married for purposes of death-in-service benefits.
 Male spouses are assumed to be three years older than female spouses.

 Pay Increase Timing: End of (Fiscal) year.
 This is equivalent to assuming that reported pays represent amounts paid to members during the year beginning the day after the valuation date.

 Decrement Timing: Decrements are assumed to occur mid-year.

 Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and exact fractional service nearest the date the decrement is assumed to occur.

 Decrement Relativity: Decrement rates are used directly from the experience study, without adjustment for multiple decrement table effects.

 Decrement Operation: Disability and mortality decrements do not operate during the first 5 years of service.

-Disability also does not operate during retirement eligibility.
+Disability and withdrawal do not operate during retirement eligibility.

 Incidence of Contributions: Member contributions are assumed to be received continuously throughout the year.

 Employer contributions are assumed to be received on the last day of the fiscal year.

-Longevity in AFC: Longevity payments included in the computation of Average Final Compensation were assumed to increase age and service costs by 4% and disability and death-in-service costs by 2%.
+Longevity in AFC: Longevity payments included in the computation of Average Final Compensation were assumed to increase age and service costs by 4% and disability and death-inservice costs by 2%.

 Unused Sick Leave Payout: The normal cost was increased by 1.0% of payroll to account for the inclusion of a percentage of unused sick leave banks in the determination of AFC.

 Post-Retirement COLA: Active members are assumed to receive a 1.9% COLA rather than 2.25% because the annuity portion is not subject to the COLA.
+Post retirement increases for retired members was based on the plan in effect at retirement.
+For the pre-69 plan members, future COLA's are assumed to be the same as wage inflation for active members.

 FAC Period: 1 year FAC period was used.

 Disability Change Age: The duty disability benefit is assumed to change at normal retirement age.

+Administrative

+Expense Load:

-Administrative Expense Load: 1.2% of pay is added to the normal cost to account for administrative expenses.
-Deferred Liability: Deferred data was incomplete for June 30, 2010.
-Liabilities were set equal to 1.5% of active liabilities.
+1.2% of pay is added to the normal cost to account for administrative expenses.

+Deferred Liability: Deferred data was incomplete for June 30, 2011.
+Liabilities were estimated to be increased by 1% to approximate the effect of incomplete service data.

+Miscellaneous Loads: Normal retirement accrued liability (excluding DROP members) was increased by for 5 years.

+3% for service purchases.
+Active accrued liability (excluding DROP members) was

+DROP Assumption: Members are assumed to DROP upon first eligibility and stay in the DROP program

+FUNDING METHODS